 Three hardware segments, three trajectories:

-• Open systems (refillable tanks and mods).
-Declining in some markets due to regulation.
+- Open systems (refillable tanks and mods).
+Declining in most regulated markets due to tightening restrictions.
+Still significant in parts of Asia and among enthusiast communities.

-• Closed systems/pods (JUUL, VUSE, etc.).
+- Closed systems/pods (JUUL, VUSE, IQOS VEEV, etc.).
 The dominant format in regulated markets.
+Manufacturers control the full supply chain from ingredient to finished good.

 Nicotine requirements are specific.
 E-liquid manufacturing needs high-purity extracted nicotine in precise forms:

-• Nicotine salts (benzoate, lactate, or other salt forms) for pod systems and higher-concentration formulations
+- Nicotine salts (benzoate, lactate, tartrate, or other salt forms) for pod systems and higher-concentration formulations.
+Salt-based e-liquids now dominate the closed-system market because they deliver higher nicotine concentrations with less throat irritation.

 The carrier choice alone changes your production process, flavor profile, and target device compatibility.
-VG-based dilutions produce different results than PG-based ones, and most manufacturers need both.
+VG-based dilutions produce thicker vapor and smoother throat hit.
+PG-based dilutions carry flavor more effectively and work better in lower-power devices.
+Most manufacturers need both on hand, and some need custom ratios.

 Nicotine Pouches: The Fastest Segment